 For this reason, in 2015, when the County issued an RFP for a one-year contract for a service provider to assist with the orderly transition of its legacy Nortel and NEC PBX systems during the County’s migration to Skype for Business, Continuant was the logical winner.
 Not only did Continuant offer the County a more cost-effective maintenance offering but it also allowed the County to keep its legacy systems working smoothly during the transition.

-By 2016, King County made the decision to extend Continuant’s contract for another five years because, says Continuant Named Account Manager Elaine Frazier, “We are available 24 hours a day, 7 days a week—either remotely or onsite.”
+In 2016, King County made the decision to extend Continuant’s contract for another five years because, says Continuant Named Account Manager Elaine Frazier, “We are available 24 hours a day, 7 days a week—either remotely or onsite.”
 More importantly, she added, “They’re happy with us.”
 Today, Continuant maintains and supports the County’s legacy systems—some 3,013 ports in all—and works closely with the County’s internal 5-person telecom group providing on-site and remote support 24/7/365.